-Yes there is, though there are a variety of accidents, which can happen within the school environment which far exceed the number of injuries or incidents caused by a dog.
+Yes there is, although there are a variety of accidents which can happen within the school environment, far exceeding the number of injuries or incidents caused by a dog.
 Therefore, it is just another risk that needs to be managed.
-A thorough risk assessment has been carried out and this is included in this document (see appendix 3)
+A thorough risk assessment has been carried out and this is included in this document (see appendix 3).